 There are two main entrances to the Joshua Tree National Park.
 The road to the western entrance leaves from the town of Joshua Tree, while the eastern entrance leaves from Twentynine Palms.
 Both towns have a decent number of hotels, restaurants and shopping, but Joshua Tree is the bigger town of the two.

-We rented a 3-bedroom house on Airbnb in Twentynine Palms as most of the outdoor activities we wanted to do were closer to the eastern entrance.
+We rented a 3-bedroom house in Twentynine Palms as most of the activities we wanted to do in Joshua Tree were closer to the eastern entrance.
 From here it was a 5-minute drive to the Oasis Visitor Center and only 20 minutes to Skull Rock.
 By comparison, it’s 35 minutes to Skull Rock from the Joshua Tree Visitor Center.

-With two towns so close, there is a large selection of Airbnb rentals near Joshua Tree National Park available in both towns.
+With two towns so close, there is a large selection of Joshua Tree Airbnb and VRBO rentals available in both towns.

 If you are looking for a family-friendly hotel near Joshua Tree, check out the Top Picks for Families on Booking.com.

 Another fun option for families is one of the Joshua Tree National Park campgrounds.
-Many of the campgrounds are in super-fun locations nestled in-and-around the unique rock formations of Joshua Tree.
+Many of the Joshua Tree campgrounds are in super-fun locations nestled in-and-around the unique rock formations.
 Kids will love climbing and exploring the rocks around your campsite.

 Approximately 80% of the sites in the Joshua Tree National Park campgrounds are available by reservation only.
 The remaining sites are on a first-come, first-serve basis.
-Competition for these sites is fierce on weekends, holidays and springtime.
+Competition for these Joshua Tree campsites is fierce on weekends, holidays and springtime.